strongloop/strongloop.com2/_posts/2018-05-10-cloudant-index.md

 Cloudant connector has its major release 2.x with several improvements, supporting LoopBack model index is the most significant one.

 loopback-connector-cloudant@1.x doesn't allow creating index for model properties.
-Without indexes, the Cloudant query engine used index `all_fields` for every model call with a filter to serve ad-hoc queries, which under the hood treated all properties as indexable and resulted in a high response time when with large data set.
+Without indexes, the Cloudant query engine used index `all_fields` for every model call with a filter to serve ad-hoc queries, which under the hood treated all properties as indexable and resulted in a slower response time when called with a large data set.

 To optimize the query performance, we implemented a feature so that in the model definition file, people can mark indexable properties, or specify multiple properties in a composed index.
 The connector will then create proper indexes based on the model definition.